joshua-coppola/star-maps/README.md

 ### Index Page

-- [] Improve appearance -- it is a rather plain landing page
+- [ ] Improve appearance -- it is a rather plain landing page

 ### About Page

-- [] Improve appearance -- I don't love the blue stripe and in general could be better with some tweaks
+- [ ] Improve appearance -- I don't love the blue stripe and in general could be better with some tweaks
 - [x] Fix word choice in a couple spots

 ### Search Page

-- [x] fix off by 1 error with difficulty slider
+- [x] fix off by one color error with difficulty slider
 - [x] fix missing yellow section on difficulty slider
 - [x] fix being able to move the left and right sliders past each other on the difficulty slider
 - [x] add thumbnails to results
 - [x] make thumbnails and mountain names clickable
-- [] implement sorting drop-down logic
+- [x] implement sorting drop-down logic
-- [] add alphabetized sorts to drop down
+- [x] add alphabetized sorts to drop down
+- [x] add vertical sort to drop down
+- [x] add trail count sort to drop down
-- [] add slider to filter by vertical
+- [ ] add slider to filter by vertical
+- [ ] reorder filters
+- [ ] add difficulty to each mountain in results
-- [] improve filter by state to take abbreviations or full state names
+- [ ] improve filter by state to take abbreviations or full state names
-- [] UI/UX improvements
+- [ ] UI/UX improvements

 ### Rankings

-- [] fix how bar length for beginner friendliness is displayed
+- [ ] fix how bar length for beginner friendliness is displayed
-- [] difficulty blurb does not display
+- [ ] difficulty blurb does not display
-- [] add gridlines to give sense of scale
+- [ ] add grid-lines to give sense of scale
-- [] add ranking numbers
+- [ ] add ranking numbers
-- [] implement filters similar to search page
+- [ ] implement filters similar to search page
-- [] UI/UX improvements
+- [ ] UI/UX improvements

 ### Trail Rankings

-- [] implement a trail rankings page similar to the mountain rankings
+- [ ] implement a trail rankings page similar to the mountain rankings